+Ans.
 MBA is a great way to enter the management domain with ease.
-MBA after MBBS is a go to option for all the people willing to become a part of hospital management or administration.
+MBA after MBBS is a go-to option for all the people willing to become a part of hospital management or administration.
 One can also get work opportunities in big medical organisations like GE Healthcare, Abbott, Philips Healthcare, etc.

+Ans.
 A huge number of doctors are now applying for MBA in order to get managerial skills and business knowledge along with medical expertise.
-An MBA opens up much diverse career pathways for doctors as well as given them a good business sense to venture on a startup of their own.
+An MBA opens up much diverse career pathways for doctors as well as gives them a good business sense to venture into a startup of their own.

+Ans.
 MBBS and MBA do not have any comparative points as MBBS is an undergraduate course and MBA is a postgraduate program.
-MBA after MBBS is a great option since you can explore some of the lucrative and highest-paying jobs in the medical sector like Medical Administrator, Pharmaceutical Sales Manager, etc.
+MBA after MBBS is a great option since you can explore some of the most lucrative and highest-paying jobs in the medical sector like Medical Administrator, Pharmaceutical Sales Manager, etc.

-Earning of a doctor or MBA depends on their professional skills and attitude towards their work.
-In general, both MBA and Doctors earn well.
+Ans.
+Earning of a doctorate or MBA depends on their professional skills and attitude towards their work.
+In general, both MBAs and Doctors earn well.
 However, MBA personnel can really make a lot of money if gets the right opportunity.